brightsparklabs/gradle-docs/README.md

 formats](https://docs.asciidoctor.org/diagram-extension/latest/), the backing tool needs to be installed on the system.

-The following CLI tools are installed in the **Jeykyll website generation** container used by the `generateJekyllWebsite` task:
+The CLI tools listed below are installed in the containers used by the `asciidoctorPdfDocker` and `generateJekyllWebsite` tasks.
+I.e. These tasks can be used to create documents containing diagrams of the listed types without needing to install those tools on the local workstation.

 * [graphviz](https://graphviz.org/) `dot` - Allowing the use of `graphviz`/`plantuml` diagrams.